 The surname Centeno was first found in Naples, (Italian: Napoli, Latin: Neapolis) former capital of the Kingdom of the Two Sicilies in southern Italy; it is the chief city of the province of Naples.
 It shares with Instanbul the claim to be the most beautiful city in Europe.
 Naples has 237 Churches and 57 Chapels.
 The National Museum and other galleries contain riches in art and artifacts.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Centeno family
+Early History of the Centeno family

 This web page shows only a small excerpt of our Centeno research.
 Another 141 words (10 lines of text) covering the year 1497 is included under the topic Early Centeno History in all our PDF Extended History products and printed products wherever possible.